French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review

 Brewing Quality

-The Planetary Design Press Pot has a tighter fit than my glass press pot.
-It also uses an ultra-fine mesh screen filter.
-The result is a slightly cleaner cup of coffee than most French Press designs.
+The Planetary Design Press Pot fits tighter than my glass press pot.
+It also uses an ultra-fine mesh screen filter, which results in a slightly cleaner cup of coffee than most French Press designs.
 I also used the pot several times to make oolong tea.
-Tea fans know that oolong tea is often rolled into tight balls and it needs room to unwind and make contact with water.
+Tea fans know that oolong tea is often rolled into tight balls, and it needs room to unwind and make contact with water.
 A typical tea filter is not ideal for oolong tea.
-A french press is a good solution.
+A French press is a good solution.

 Not ideal.
 Oolong Tea Trapped inside Tea Filter